ciricihq/cake-blocks/README.md

 * Commit - do not mess with license, todo, version, etc. (if you do change any, bump them into commits of their own that I can ignore when I pull)
 * Pull request - bonus point for topic branches

-To ensure your PRs are considered for upstream, you MUST follow the [CakePHP coding standards][standards].

 Bugs & Feedback
 ---------------